betaglot/plantabeta/docs/dev/Graphics/BetaGraphic.md

 - Have a BetaGraphic of your piece with recommended ViaCurve ViaPath.
 - Arrow of Attention is Violet
 - AttentionLoop
-    - Eco, then Neuro, then Moto, then Via, then back to Eco.
+    - Eko, then Psike, then Move, then Via, then back to Eko.

 ## DevState